gebodal/annodoc/index.md

 It is very likely that many mathematical symbols will be given in the text without reference to a linguistic name, especially in contexts where the symbol is commonly agreed upon within the field (for instance, it is not uncommon for "H\_0" and "\Omega\_\Lambda" to be used in cosmology papers without explanation).
 However, please do attempt to find an appropriate span in the text, and remember that the name and symbol may appear in different sentences.

 You will also encounter situations in which a name and symbol appear together without a nearby measurement.
 In such cases there will often be a measurement of the physical entity given later in the text (probably using only the symbol).
 When this occurs, please ensure you create a relation between the name and symbol which appear together (i.e. the name and symbol which have the strongest linguistic connection), but do not create a Name relation between the ParameterName at the start of the document and the ParameterSymbol at the end (provided that the symbol uses exactly the same text).
-For example:

-EXAMPLE - NEEDS PICTURE

 Any "missing" relations may be easily reconstructed automatically, and the resulting markup in the brat interfacei will be much more readable.

 However, if the only name/symbol pair in the text is greatly separated, please do annotate this - we require at least one relation between the spans in a given document.